Acekorneya/Ark-Survival-Ascended-Server/README.md

 #### Additional Information

 - **PUID and PGID**: These are important for setting the permissions of the folders that Docker will use.
-DONT CHANGE THEM.
+Make sure to set these values based on your host machine's user and group ID

 - **Folder Creation**: Before starting the Docker Compose file, make sure to manually create any folders that you'll be using for volumes, especially if you're overriding the default folders.